mbaumer/us_hep_funding/docs/_states/WA.md

 ## WA-04 -- Rep. Dan Newhouse (R)
 ### Committees
 Dan Newhouse is the #28 Republican on the House Committee on Appropriations

+Dan Newhouse is the #8 Republican on the House Appropriations Subcommittee on Energy and Water Development

 ### HEP Grants
 ```